How The Coronavirus Crisis Is forcing School Districts to Bridge The Digital Divide

 However, unlike school districts in other states that have closed and are not offering instruction to students, that is not an option considered by California school districts.
 Instead, school districts across the state are identifying what they need to do to provide distance learning and are finding ways to deliver it.

 Natomas Unified is located in northwestern Sacramento.
-It was named the second most diverse school district in the nation in a New York Times study.
+It was named the second most perse school district in the nation in a New York Times study.
 They declared that they would transition to a distance learning model just a day after Newsom’s statement about schools not reopening.

 According to Superintendent Chris Evans, they started preparing weeks before making the decision.
 “If we were going to do something virtually, I wanted to make sure there is equity in students having access to digital devices, other than a phone,” Evans said.